-Venkataiah and Sandhya (2002) admit about value education that. "value education means inculcating in the children a sense of humanism, a deep concern for the wellbeing of others and the nation.
+Venkataiah and Sandhya (2002) admit about value education that. "value education means inculcating in the children a sense of humanism, a deep concern for the well-being of others and the nation.
 Through value education we like to develop the social, moral, aesthetic and spiritual sides of a person which are often undermined in formal education".
-This observation establishes that value education can be imparted in two ways which include: (1) Class Room Teaching Learning Process ; (2) Practical Activities
+This observation establishes that value education can be imparted in two ways which include: (1) Class Room Teaching Learning Process; (2) Practical Activities

 In the process of imparting value education there are various approaches and methods which can be used for inculcating the desired values in students.
-Integrated approach is one such important approach for value inculcation.

-5.6.1.
+1.5.1.
 The Integrated Approach